How to Select the Best Special Purpose Exam (SPEX) Board Review in 2022

-- Are you using this Qbank as your only exam preparation tool?
+- Are you using this question bank as your only exam preparation tool?
 Are you using it to supplement self-study or another Qbank?

 As you answer these questions, consider the many options available to you along the spectrum of your investment of time and money, such as the following:

-- Practice tests and self-assessments that are available through the National Board of Medical Examiners (NBME).
+- Practice tests and self-assessments are available through the National Board of Medical Examiners (NBME).
 These allow you to familiarize yourself with the SPEX question formatting including any test example that might be relevant.

 - Free Open Access to Medical Education, which offers quality content at no cost.
-As a side benefit, you can learn from your home, favorite coffee shop, or the beach on your time.
+As a side benefit, you can learn from your home, favorite coffee shop, or the beach.
 Check out Foam4GP.

 If you believe you still need a SPEX Qbank, read on.
 If you’re studying to become and ENP or are looking for a good pediatric board review, the SPEX exam can be a good starting point for general medical knowledge.
-If not, you can save time and click to another SPEX board review article on the web.
+If not, you can save time and click on another SPEX board review article on the web.

 Content, Content, Content